WEC-Sim/WEC-Sim/docs/_include/variable_hydro.rst

 This parameter is flexible because an initial index of zero is not always convenient and can complicate indexing logic.
 For example, consider a flap-based device with multiple hydrodynamic datasets at various pitch angles (-50:10:50).
-The equilibrium and initial position is at a pitch angle of 0, so ``body.variableHydro.hydroForceIndexInitial=6;`` so that the 0 degree angle defines the start of the simulation.
+It is most convenient to treat these angles in numerical order in BEM simulations, indexing logic, and other data processing.
+In this case the initial position is at a pitch angle of 0 so ``body.variableHydro.hydroForceIndexInitial=6;``.

+Compatibility
+"""""""""""""
+Variable hydrodynamics is not compatible with certain WEC-Sim features.
+It cannot be used concurrently with:

+* State-space radiation calculations
+* FIR Filter radiation calculations
+* Generalized body modes within the same body.
+Seperate bodies could each have generalized body modes and variable hydrodynamics however.
+* Non-hydrodynamic and drag bodies

 Application
 """"""""""""
-See the Variable Hydro WEC-Sim_Application for a demonstration of setting up and using this feature.
+See the :ref:`user-applications-variable-hydro` WEC-Sim_Application for a demonstration of setting up and using variable hydrodynamics.

 Tips
 """"
-- Investigate which advanced feature (variable hydrodynamics, passive yaw, large XY displacements, etc) will accomplish your modeling goals most effectively
+* Investigate which advanced feature (variable hydrodynamics, passive yaw, large XY displacements, etc) will accomplish your modeling goals most effectively
-- Keep the state's range small
+* Keep the state's range small
-- Input BEM data to cover the entire range of the state
+* Input BEM data to cover the entire range of the state
-- A very fine state discretization may be required.
+* A very fine state discretization may be required.
 Conduct a state discretization study to find the resolution required for accurate results.
-- If a very fine state discretization is required, use may be able to use BEMIO to create new datasets by interpolating between BEM simulations instead of simulating thousands of distinct BEM solutions.
-See the Variable Hydro passive yaw application for an example.
+* If a very fine state discretization is required, use may be able to use BEMIO to create new datasets by interpolating between BEM simulations instead of simulating thousands of distinct BEM solutions.
+See the :ref:`user-applications-variable-hydro` Application for an example.
-- Validate using high fidelity data
+* Validate using high fidelity data
-- The hydroData directory may become very large
+* The hydroData directory may become very large
-- All BEM data is contained within the ``body`` variable.
+* All BEM data is contained within the ``body`` variable.
 Pre-processing remains very fast, so it's not recommended to save ``body`` to an output file or the file size may increase drastically.
-- Variable masses are not yet implemented.
+* Conditions that require a varying mass, center of gravity, or center of buoyancy are not yet implemented.